san-serif-sentiments/ai-glossary/site/docs/roles.md

 - [retrieval-augmented generation](terms/retrieval-augmented-generation.md) — Workflow that grounds a generative model with retrieved context before producing output.
 - [roc auc](terms/roc-auc.md) — Metric summarizing binary classifier performance by measuring area under the ROC curve.
 - [safety evaluation](terms/safety-evaluation.md) — Testing focused on preventing harmful, abusive, or policy-violating AI behavior before and after launch.
+- [safety spec](terms/safety-spec.md) — Document that codifies allowed, disallowed, and escalated behaviours for an AI system so teams can enforce safety and policy expectations.
 - [synthetic data](terms/synthetic-data.md) — Artificially generated dataset used to augment training, testing, or privacy-preserving workflows.
+- [synthetic data evaluation](terms/synthetic-data-evaluation.md) — Process for measuring fidelity, utility, privacy, and bias of synthetic datasets before use.
 - [system prompt](terms/system-prompt.md) — Foundational instruction that sets role, tone, and guardrails for an AI assistant before user input.
 - [temperature](terms/temperature.md) — Decoding parameter that controls how random or deterministic a model’s outputs are.
 - [token](terms/token.md) — Smallest unit of text a model processes after tokenization, such as a word fragment or character.